If you’re one of the millions suffering from a hiatal hernia. You need to try a hiatal hernia chiropractor today!

 The most common root cause of any hernia is weak muscles that fail to limit tissue movement.

-Several possible causes of the condition have been identified, including injuries to the area, genetically large hiatuses, and persistent pressure on the area created by coughing, vomiting, straining during bowel movements and lifting heavy objects or weights.
+- Persistent pressure on the area created by coughing, vomiting, straining during bowel movements, and lifting heavy objects or weights

 Some chiropractors, including those at Abundant You Chiropractic, are specially trained to treat Hiatal hernias with manipulation techniques.